-9 V Embedded Workbench IDE. image_input Syntax image_input=filename, symbol, segment, alignment Parameters filename The pure binary file you want to link segment The segment where the binary data will be placed. symbol The symbol defined by the segment part where the binary data is placed alignment The alignment of the segment part where the binary data is placed Description Use this option to link pure binary files in addition to the ordinary input files.
-The file's entire contents is placed in the segment, which means it can only contain pure binary data (for instance, the raw-binary output format, see Single output file , page 77).
+im age_input Syntax image_input=filename,symbol,segment,alignment Parameters filename The pure binary file you want to link segment The segment where the binary data will be placed. symbol The symbol defined by the segment part where the binary data is placed alignment The alignment of the segment part where the binary data is placed Description Use this option to link pure binary files in addition to the ordinary input files. ts is placed in the segment, which means it can only contain pure ce, the raw-binary output format, see Single output file , page 91).
 The segment part where the contents of the filename file is placed, is only included if the symbol symbol is required by your application.
-Use the -g option if you want to force a reference to the segment part, see -g, page 48.
+Use the -g option if you want to force a reference to the segment part, see -g, page 59.
+Example image_input=boo tstrap.bin,Bootstrap,CSTARTUPCODE,4 The contents of the pure binary file bootstrap.bin is placed in the segment CSTARTUPCODE.

---image_input=bootstrap.rnn,Bootstrap,CSTARTUPCODE,4

-The contents of the pure binary file bootstrap.rnn is placed in the segment CSTARTUPCODE.
 The segment part where the contents is placed will be 4-byte aligned and will only be included if your application (or the command line option -g) includes a reference to the symbol Bootstrap.

-This option corresponds to the Raw binary image option in the linker category in the IAR Embedded Workbench IDE.
+X This option correspond IAR Embedded Work Is to the Raw binary image option in the linker category in the bench IDE. -J Syntax -Jsize,algo[,flag s[,sym[,seg[,align[,[m][#]val]]]][{= ==}ranges] Description late a checksum for all generated raw data bytes.
+This option can option has been specified.
+Parameters size size specifies the num nber of bytes in the checksum, and can be 1, 2, or 4.